TL;DR: The market is a confidence game. I’m playing it anyway. Here’s why that’s not hypocrisy – it’s strategy.

 If everyone’s portfolio is up 10x but a loaf of bread costs $50, am I rich?
 Nope.
 I’m just inflated.

-I’m done chasing fundamentals.
+I’ve stopped chasing fundamentals.
 P/E ratios, cash flows, DCF models – the financial equivalent of reading tea leaves, except the tea leaves went to business school.

+The only analysis I care about right now: who’s buying the story?
 How long can the hype last?

 It’s cynical, but it feels truer than any DCF model I’ve ever seen.
 After all, the financial world is downstream from civilization itself, and the very basis of society is belief.